 without a memory card inserted, the screen will say "Attention - No SD card" but as soon as the message has disappeared, you can actually shoot 7 frames which stays in the buffer where you can preview them.
 If you turn off the camera, the buffer empties, but if you keep the camera on and simply remove the bottom plate and insert and SD-card, it will write the buffered images onto the SD card.

-T mode for long exposure using self timer
+Extra long "B" mode for very long exposure using self timer

-The Leica M9 has a "T" function.
-Set to self timer (to 2 or 12 seconds in the Menu, then turn the wheel by the shutter far left to the self timer symbol), set exposure dial to "B", activate the self timer by pressing the shutter, the shutter will open and stay open until the release button is tapped again.
+The Leica M9 has an extra long Bulb function.
+Set the self timer (to 2 or 12 seconds in the Menu, then turn the dial by the shutter far left to the self timer symbol).
+Set exposure dial to "B", then activate the self timer by pressing the shutter.
+The shutter will open and stay open until the release button is tapped again.
 This function works on the M8 and M8.2 as well.

 Color and black & white at the same time